bootique/bootique-jcache/README.md

 provider integrations in the [examples](https://github.com/bootique-examples/bootique-jcache-examples).

-Providers are chosen either implicitly by locating the provider class in `META-INF/services/javax.cache.spi.CachingProvider` in the application dependencies (similar mechanism is used to locate Bootique's own modules), or taken from configuration:
+Providers are chosen either implicitly by locating the provider class in `META-INF/services/javax.cache.spi.CachingProvider` in the application dependencies (a similar mechanism is used to locate Bootique's own modules), or taken from configuration:

 ```yaml
 jcache: